Welcome to St. Margaret's Church,

 The inside arcades are 13th century and both are of four bays with low double chamfered arches.
 The octagonal font was originally square and is a link with Norman times.

 The fine pulpit, Masonic in design, was installed in 1646.
 A carved reredos (the wooden screen behind the altar) was dedicated in 1902 and the stained glass windows of St. Margaret and St. Hugh in 1902.

 The earliest entry recorded in the Parish Register comes from 1708.

-Each month we have a Morning Prayer at 10.00am (first Sunday), Holy Communion at 10.00am (third Sunday) and occasional family service, with additional services over the Christian festivals.
+Each month we have a Morning Prayer at 10.00am (first Sunday), Holy Communion at 10.00am (third Sunday) and occasional family services, with additional services over the Christian festivals.